 CORID procedures require that an SPP at times withhold AS traffic.
-To perform this, the SPP allocates a diversion buffer and places in the buffer all subsequent messages that would otherwise be sent to the SPP for the AS into the buffer.
+To perform this, the SPP allocates a diversion buffer and places in the buffer all subsequent messages that would otherwise be sent to the SPP for the AS.

 4.1.4.2.
 Local copies of sent messages